plone/mockup-training/create_your_own.rst

 Create your own mockup project
 ==============================

-As seen earlier in this training, one alternative to work with Mockup, is to pull the complete source from github, do your changes, removals and modifications and finally compile.
-This process, has obvious disadvantages, and for this, we have created a `generator
+As seen earlier in this training, one alternative to work with Mockup is to pull the complete source from github, do your changes, removals and modifications and finally compile.
+This process has obvious disadvantages, and for this we have created a `generator
-<https://github.com/collective/generator-plonemockup>`_ that allows you to
+<https://github.com/collective/generator-plonemockup>`_, that allows you to
 generate the bare minimum you need to start your project.